mtripg6666tdr/candyget/README.md

 Note that if you specify `validator` and candyget fails the validation of the response body, the promise will be rejected even if there is no no-http error.

 ## For TypeScript users
-Due to complex overloads, sometimes TypeScript marks as an error the different location, not the actual wrong location.
-In this situation, make sure that your arguments are passed correctly (e.g. the duplicated request body or arguments order).
-Even so if you think it's a bug, feel free to create new issue.
+Due to complex overloads, TypeScript may mark some errors at a different location than the actual incorrect location.
+In this situation, ensure that your arguments are passed correctly, such as avoiding duplicated request bodies or correct argument order.
+However, if you believe that it could be a bug, feel free to create a new issue.

 ## License
 [MIT](LICENSE)